Parliamentary.ai

 Groups Affected

-• Individuals and Businesses: Those whose uninsured or underinsured property was damaged, destroyed, or stolen in a riot may be eligible for compensation.
+• Individuals: Individuals whose uninsured or underinsured property was damaged, destroyed, or stolen during a riot can claim compensation.
+The impact is potentially positive, providing financial relief for losses.

 Full Text